Pet Hub

 The Paradox of Popularity: Exploring the Appeal of Dog Breeds with Innate Health Problems

-Why are dog breeds with innate diseases so popular?
+Why are dog breeds with inborn diseases and well-known genetic issues so popular?

-It’s a perplexing question that has puzzled researchers for years.
+It’s a frustrating question that has puzzled researchers for years.

 Despite the severe health issues faced by flat-faced dogs like French and English bulldogs, they continue to be among the most beloved breeds worldwide.
-Hungarian researchers set out to unravel this paradox and shed light on the motivations behind the popularity of these dogs.
+Hungarian researchers set out to find answers and shed light on the motivations behind the popularity of these dogs.

 The study conducted by Zsófia Bognár, a Ph.D. student at the Department of Ethology, Eötvös Loránd University, aimed to explore the reasons behind the enduring appeal of flat-faced breeds.
 These dogs, including pugs, Boston Terriers, and others, are known for their charming appearance but also for the multitude of health problems they face.